 Durability also isn’t a really big factor if you’re just putting your luggage in the trunk of your car – the rules that apply for checked bags don’t really apply there.
 And, another thing to keep in mind is that both the softsides and hardsides by Revo have spinner wheels.
 You will have the same maneuverability regardless of the type of shell.

 You’d think this was an obvious one – you should get a suitcase that’s just the right size for your trips.
-Meaning, don’t get a 28” suitcase just because you don’t have one and you think you might need it in distant future.
+Meaning, don’t get a 28” suitcase just because you don’t have one and you think you might need it in the distant future.
 Get a suitcase that’s the perfect size for your upcoming trip – that way you’re guaranteed to use it.

 Lots of people I know made the mistake of getting a suitcase that they didn’t really need.
-Like my best friend, who always goes on business trips for 3-4 days, and who get a 30” suitcase because she didn’t have one.
+Like my best friend, who always goes on business trips for 3-4 days, and who gets a 30” suitcase because she didn’t have one.
 And guess what – it’s still sitting in the closet with its tags on, two years later.
 So, don’t make the same mistake as her, because that’s not how you get good value for money.

 To get the best value for your money, you should get something that you will use really often.
 Really big suitcases (30” and larger) are great for trips that last longer than 10 days.
 If you don’t go on those, then you’ll be fine with a 26”.
 And if you have insane packing skills, you’ll be fine with a smaller one.
-With some tips and tricks, you can easily pack for a week in a carry on.
+With some tips and tricks, you can easily pack for a week in a carry-on.